kkowalRepository/kkowal_portfolio/Manual Testing/ClickTrans mockup registration form test/ClicktransManualTest.md

 ![](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Manual%20Testing/ClickTrans%20mockup%20registration%20form%20test/png/regForm.png)

 So I started an exploratory session of a given website to find some interesting test cases.
 I divided them into a couple of categories.
-Then I performed tests and then reported bugs I found.
+Then I performed tests and then reported bugs and issues I found.
 For creating test cases I used TestRail tool.
 Here is a list of test cases divided into categories:

 #### Mandatory fields for correct registration
 For individual test cases within this category click [here](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Manual%20Testing/ClickTrans%20mockup%20registration%20form%20test/testCases/mandatory/mandatory.md)